cockroachdb/docs/v20.1/upgrade-cockroach-version.md

 1. Make sure your cluster is behind a [load balancer](recommended-production-settings.html#load-balancing), or your clients are configured to talk to multiple nodes.
 If your application communicates with a single node, stopping that node to upgrade its CockroachDB binary will cause your application to fail.

-2. Make sure there are no [bulk imports](import.html) or [schema changes](online-schema-changes.html) in progress.
-These are complex operations that involve coordination across nodes and can increase the potential for unexpected behavior during an upgrade.
-    - To check for ongoing imports or schema changes, use [`SHOW JOBS`](show-jobs.html#show-schema-changes) or check the [**Jobs** page](admin-ui-jobs-page.html) in the Admin UI.

-3. Verify the overall health of your cluster using the [Admin UI](admin-ui-access-and-navigate.html).
+2. Verify the overall health of your cluster using the [Admin UI](admin-ui-access-and-navigate.html).
 On the **Cluster Overview**:
     - Under **Node Status**, make sure all nodes that should be live are listed as such.
 If any nodes are unexpectedly listed as suspect or dead, identify why the nodes are offline and either restart them or [decommission](remove-nodes.html) them before beginning your upgrade.
 If there are dead and non-decommissioned nodes in your cluster, it will not be possible to finalize the upgrade (either automatically or manually).
     - Under **Replication Status**, make sure there are 0 under-replicated and unavailable ranges.
 Otherwise, performing a rolling upgrade increases the risk that ranges will lose a majority of their replicas and cause cluster unavailability.
 Therefore, it's important to identify and resolve the cause of range under-replication and/or unavailability before beginning your upgrade.
     - In the **Node List**:
         - Make sure all nodes are on the same version.
 If any nodes are behind, upgrade them to the cluster's current version first, and then start this process over.
         - Make sure capacity and memory usage are reasonable for each node.
 Nodes must be able to tolerate some increase in case the new version uses more resources for your workload.
 Also go to **Metrics > Dashboard: Hardware** and make sure CPU percent is reasonable across the cluster.
 If there's not enough headroom on any of these metrics, consider [adding nodes](cockroach-start.html) to your cluster before beginning your upgrade.

+3. Make sure there are no [bulk imports](import.html) or [schema changes](online-schema-changes.html) in progress.
+These are complex operations that involve coordination across nodes and can increase the potential for unexpected behavior during an upgrade.
+    - To check for ongoing imports or schema changes, use [`SHOW JOBS`](show-jobs.html#show-schema-changes) or check the [**Jobs** page](admin-ui-jobs-page.html) in the Admin UI.

+    {{site.data.alerts.callout_info}}
+    For schema changes in particular, if any are still in progress when you start the upgrade, they will be automatically paused until the upgrade has been finalized and then automatically restarted and run to completion.
+    {{site.data.alerts.end}}

+4. During the upgrade process, new [schema changes](online-schema-changes.html) will be blocked and return an error, with the exception of [`CREATE TABLE`](create-table.html) statements without foreign key references, no-op schema change statements that use `IF NOT EXISTS`, and schema changes running in the same [transaction](transactions.html) that created the table.
+Update your application or tooling to prevent disallowed schema changes during the upgrade process.

-4. Capture the cluster's current state by running the [`cockroach debug zip`](cockroach-debug-zip.html) command against any node in the cluster.
+5. Capture the cluster's current state by running the [`cockroach debug zip`](cockroach-debug-zip.html) command against any node in the cluster.
 If the upgrade does not go according to plan, the captured details will help you and Cockroach Labs to troubleshoot the issues.

-5. [Back up the cluster](backup-and-restore.html).
+6. [Back up the cluster](backup-and-restore.html).
 If the upgrade does not go according to plan, you can use the data to restore your cluster to its previous state.

 ## Step 3.
 Decide how the upgrade will be finalized